Nanjing Education and Technology Channel: Dong Fang

-Nominated for National radio and television host "Golden Microphone" Award.
+Nominated for "Golden Microphone" national radio and television host award.

 Won the first prize of 23rd Jiangsu Province Golden Phoenix Award Hosting class.

 Won the first prize of National television rule of law programs host.

 Fang Fang

 One of the chief hosts of Nanjing Broadcasting and Television Corporation.
 By the end of 1992, he was admitted to Economic Channel of Nanjing People's broadcasting Station.
 He founded the chat show in the evening named Midnight Heart Bridge in early 1993 and hosted the program for 12 years.
 In November 2004, he joined Nanjing Education and Technology Channel, and hosted Rule of Law on the Spot.